Bitl/RBXLegacy-src/README.md

 ## Licence

-RBXLegacy is licenced under the GPL, but some components of it may use different licences.
+RBXLegacy is licenced under the MIT Licence.

 Open.NAT is licened under the MIT Licence.
 Please look in the Open.NAT folder for more information.